Asynclyp/OOP-Design-File-System-Simulator-in-C-/README.md

 # OOP-Design-File-System-Simulator-in-C | 11/2021 to 12/2022

-IMPORTANT: All codes are in the Shared-code folder.
+IMPORTANT: All codes are in the SharedCode folder.

 - A simulated file system that stores and manages text and image files.
 - Uses interface inheritance and abstract factory pattern to support extensibility and flexibility.